aarondotter/iso/README.md

-This project includes codes to:

-1. generate equivalent evolutionary phase points (EEPs) from a set of stellar evolution tracks produced by MESA.

-2. generate isochrones from the existing EEPs

-It is still very much under active development.
-If you're interested in using it, contact the developer.
+## Overview

+This project is designed to provide a means of transforming [MESA](http://mesa.sourceforge.net) history files into a uniform basis for interpolation and then construct stellar isochrones from that basis.
+It is developed in Fortran.

+See [this paper]() for further details.